rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_images.md

     7. **Revert and Apply** These buttons allow you to revert all settings to the original image, or apply any changes made.
 You still need to hit **Save** **(10)** before closing the slice to save all changes, though.
 [38%, 62%, nw]
     8. **Title, Slug, Link, Caption, and Tags** These options allow you to change the title, slug, link (where clicking the image takes the visitor), caption, and the slice's tags independently of defaults set in the Image Editor.
 [9%, 16%, sw]
     9. **Thumbnail** This option sets the thumbnail size for the slice as it would appear in any gallery displays that require a thumbnail.
 Additionally, these settings are used on the administrative end to display the slice in the Image Editor.
 [12%, 65%, se]
     10. **Save, Publish, Gallery, and Close** These options allow you to save the slice as it has been edited in the Slice Editor, as well as publish the slice, assign a gallery (tags), and close the Slice Editor.
-If you wish to exit the Slice Editor without saving anything you've done, just hit **Close**.
+If you wish to exit the Slice Editor without saving anything you have done, just hit **Close**.
 [12%, 85%, nw]

 1. **Grip**: This tool allows you to grab and move a zoomed-in image around in the editor.